Gmercer015/Aubp/README.txt

 Want to try out the current version?

-	Make sure to switch on over to the release branch where you can find a compiled and functional program to use!
-Take into account this is still under development, bugs may be present.
+	Check out the release tab to download setup.exe.
+Install breadPull in whatever location you prefer and start it up!

 Program stucture breakdown: